mikolajdudzic/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

+**Inheritance and Interfaces:**

-Inheritance and Interfaces: I'm importing 2 parts OpenZeppelin library.
+I'm importing 2 parts OpenZeppelin library.

+**Access Control Design Patterns:**

-Access Control Design Patterns: Using Ownable for restricting access to certain functions
+Using Ownable for restricting access to certain functions like payForDeal().